WenjiangDeng/XAEM/README.md

 ```
 Do not forget to replace "/path/to/" by your local path.

-## 3. Index
+## 3. Indexing transcripts
-Index the reference file
+Using TxIndexer to index the transcript sequences in the reference file (transcripts.fa).
+For example:
 ```sh
 wget https://github.com/WenjiangDeng/XAEM/releases/download/v0.1.1/transcripts.fa.gz
 gunzip transcripts.fa.gz